 (1) There is no maximum payout limitation for a specific performance period.
 However, the maximum value of phantom share units that may be earned by any named executive in any year shall not exceed \$500,000.

 Pension Plan

-The following table sets forth the estimated total annual benefits payable upon retirement at age 65 under the Erie Insurance Group Retirement Plan for Employees and Supplemental Employee Retirement Plan.
+The following table sets forth the estimated total annual benefits payable upon retirement at age 65 under the Erie Insurance Group Retirement Plan for Employees and the Supplemental Employee Retirement Plan (the "Retirement Plans").

 PENSION PLAN TABLE